adithyamahesh596/adithyamahesh596.github.io/README.md

 # adithyamahesh596.github.io
-You can check my portfolio over here <a href="adithyamahesh.cf">adithyamahesh596.github.io</a>
+You can check my portfolio by clicking [here](https://adithyamahesh596.github.io)